-DPC_6 DPC_8
+DPC_6 DPC_8 PSPC_7

-Sustainability Land at Mile Oak Road & Knowle Road Mile Oak Stables, Mile Oak Road, Paddock Wood
+Sustainability Land at Mile Oak Road & Knowle Road Mile Oak Stables, Mile Oak Road, The Brackens, Queen Street, Paddock

-Objective
+Objective Paddock Wood Wood

-Air - -
+Air - - 0 / -

-Biodiversity - -
+Biodiversity - - 0

-Business 0 0
+Business 0 0 0

-Climate ? /- ? /-
+Climate ? / - ? / - 0

-Deprivation 0 0
+Deprivation 0 0 0

-Education + +
+Education + + +

-Employment + +
+Employment + + 0 / +

-Equality - -
+Equality - - 0 / -

-Health 0/+ 0/+
+Health 0 / + 0 / + 0 / +

-Heritage 0 0
+Heritage 0 0 0

-Housing + +
+Housing + + 0 / +

-Land use - -
+Land use - - 0

-Landscape -/ 0 / -
+Landscape -/ 0 / - 0 / -

-Noise 0 0
+Noise 0 0 0

 Resources 0/?
 0/?
+0 / ?

-Services + +
+Services + + +

-Travel - -
+Travel -

-Waste 0 0
+Waste 0 0 0

-Water 0 0
+Water 0 0 0

 Commentary This remote site scores similarly to adjacent site DPC_8 with a more negative landscape score to reflect AONB setting issues.
 Ponds on and off site with potential for protected species causes the biodiversity score to be negative.
 The travel, air and equality objectives reflect the distance to the town centre services and facilities.
 This remote site scores similarly to adjacent site DPC_6.
 Ponds on and off site with potential for protected species causes the biodiversity score to be negative.
 The travel, air and equality objectives reflect the distance to the town centre services and facilities.
+This site has a range of positive and negative scores that are mostly minor to reflect its relatively small size.
+The remote location of the site causes the air, travel, services and equality objectives to score more poorly than those sites adjoining or within the settlement.